 - Streamlined and informative.
 Articles are usually a little longer than the pieces you write for your blog, but not much.
 The main difference is usually in tone.
 Articles are a bit more formal, while blog pieces are more conversational.

 - Save the sales pitch for the very end.
-It’s very possible that a personal injury prospect feels vulnerable and taken advantage of already; blasting them with obvious self-promotion throughout an article that’s supposed to be informational will be a turn off.
+It’s likely that a personal injury prospect feels vulnerable and taken advantage of already; blasting them with obvious self-promotion throughout an article that’s supposed to be informational will be a turn-off.
 Tag a byline with your firm’s name and contact info at the end, where it will be better received.

 - Link it to the corresponding practice area of your site.
-That way, readers can easily find their way back to you even if they’re reading the piece on a syndicate.
+That way, readers can easily find their way back to you.